 You could put the cloud backup software on the computer hosting the network share.
 Or if one of your backup hard drives is in your computer then the cloud backup software could run on your computer.

 Then you still have the benefits of a cloud backup for all your devices.
-But you only have to install and manage the software on 1 computer.
+But you only have to install, manage and pay for the software on 1 computer.
 Then use the simple